Joe-Moran/grayson-west-portfolio/src/content/portfolio/hearsee-mobilty-web-application.md

 - We completed the web application development within the projected timeline, aligning it seamlessly with the existing mobile solutions.
 - The redesigned web interface reduced building mapping time by 300%, a crucial improvement for facility managers.
 - 98% of users reported that the integrated system (mobile apps + web portal) significantly improved their navigation experience.
 - We created a flexible, scalable design that could easily adapt to changing building needs and future feature additions.
 Most importantly, we transformed a stalled project into a dynamic, user-friendly system that's set to revolutionize indoor navigation for the visually impaired.
-As James Bloomfield, CEO of Hearsee Mobility, noted, "This technology isn't just about navigation—it's about independence and opening up a world of possibilities for millions."
+As James Bloomfield, CEO of Hearsee Mobility, noted:

+> "This technology isn't just about navigation—it's about independence and opening up a world of possibilities for millions."

 The Hearsee web application, working in tandem with the mobile apps and RFID-scanning cane, has created a comprehensive ecosystem for indoor navigation.
 It's not just about finding a specific location; it's about providing a sense of freedom that many take for granted.